 He is the head of the Hash.
 Presides over the opening of the circle at trail's end.
 Capable of telling hundreds of hashing anecdotes all starting something like this: "when I was hashing in Antarctica, we stopped at this pub and blah, blah, blah" Also makes random and arbitrary decisions about hash activities that everyone ends up ignoring.

 The person who "blesses" the hares, "hushes" the hash, and "punishes" members of the pack for trail crimes in the circle after each trail.
 So pretty much a control freak!
 Pretends to know several hashing songs, and up to ten words in English.
 Loves the feel of a strong motor vibrating between her legs.

 Collector of the cash that the pack gives before each and every run to buy the beer and munchies.
 Doles out said cash to the Beermeister, Snackmeister, and others in mismanagement for expenses as applicable while at the same time keeping the hash from going totally broke.
 Documents the hashers in the pack so we know who got lost at the end of the trail.

 Bearer of the amber nectar.
 Provides love, warmth, and thirst quenching refreshment to each and every hash.
 Must have a vehicle with large cargo capacity and good shock absorbers to prevent undue foam-age.
 Certainly, "We're not worthy, we're not worthy" of this goddess!

-Assist Toys by being an undercover agitator who seeks out hashers (usually after they've had a few drinks) and signs them up for haring future runs.
+Assist Cock Chaser by being an undercover agitator who seeks out hashers (usually after they've had a few drinks) and signs them up for haring future runs.
 Will interpret even the most lukewarm response to such inquiries as a "yes"

 Doing as little as possible while still being considered mismanagement!
 Handles all the web site crap while dressed in her latex and stilettos, and will promptly punish anyone who criticizes this site!
 Helps get the word out to other kennels about furture hashes and events.